githubEdit

 An example of RoboRewsty's search for answers, in progress

 For workflows, click in the top Workflow Builder navigation bar to open RoboRewsty in the Workflow Builder.
-When the Chat with RoboRewsty dialog is open on the Workflow Builder, you can ask him questions directly about that workflow.
+When the Chat with RoboRewsty dialog is open on the Workflow Builder, you can ask him questions directly about that workflow, or ask him to design a new workflow for you.

 After you receive your workflow insights, you can ask RoboRewsty to add that information to your workflow in a note.